BabyLM Challenge

 Can papers be submitted to multiple tracks?

 Yes.
-For example, a single paper can describe models which are submitted separately to the strict and strict-small tracks.
+For example, a single paper can describe models that are submitted separately to the Strict and Interaction tracks.:)

 Can I submit a paper about my work?

-Yes, we encourage all participants to submit their reports, which will be published in the proceedings of CoNLL.
-You may also describe any additional experiments beyond those required for the shared task evaluation.
+Yes, all participants should submit a report, which will be published in a proceedings volume.
+You can also go ahead and describe any additional experiments beyond those required for the shared task evaluation.

 Can I submit additional evaluation metrics?

-Yes, if you wish to submit your own evaluation metrics, along with model performance.
-These will be considered alongside our standardized evaluation results as part of the holistic evaluation in the loose track.
+Yes, if you wish to submit your own evaluation metrics and model performance.
+These will be considered alongside our standardized evaluation results as part of the holistic evaluation that determines outstanding paper awards.

 What training regimes are permitted?